-Adjusted diluted net operating EPS is measured as (A) adjusted pretax operating income attributable to common stockholders, net of taxes computed using the Company's statutory tax rate, divided by (B) the sum of the weighted average number of common shares outstanding and all dilutive potential common shares outstanding.
+Adjusted diluted net operating EPS is measured as (A) adjusted pretax operating income attributable to common stockholders, net of taxes computed using the Company's statutory tax rate, divided by (B) the sum of the weighted average number of shares of common stock outstanding and all dilutive potential shares of common stock outstanding.
+Adjusted pretax operating income and adjusted diluted net operating EPS are non-GAAP financial measures.
+See pages 84 to 86 of our 2024 Form 10-K for definitions of our non-GAAP financial measures including reconciliations of the most comparable GAAP measures of consolidated pretax income and diluted net income per share to our non-GAAP financial measures of adjusted pretax operating income and adjusted diluted net operating EPS (referred to as adjusted diluted net operating income per share in our 2024 Form 10-K).